Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Language model

 According to Eq.~\eqref{supp_eq_probability_MC_rule_001_003}, symbols are more likely to flip when $\Delta E$ is small.
-Furthermore, from Eq.~\eqref{supp_eq_Delta_E_001_001}, $\Delta E$ decreases when the numerator of the first and second terms of the right-hand side of Eq.~\eqref{supp_eq_Delta_E_001_001} take negative values.
-Considering Eq.~\eqref{supp_eq_def_sigma_001_001}, this means symbols flip when the surrounding symbols are of a different type.
+Furthermore, from Eq.~\eqref{supp_eq_Delta_E_001_001}, $\Delta E$ decreases when the numerators of the first and second terms of the right-hand side of Eq.~\eqref{supp_eq_Delta_E_001_001} take negative values.
+Considering Eq.~\eqref{supp_eq_def_sigma_001_001}, this means symbols are flipped when the surrounding symbols are of a different type.
 The parameter $k_\mathrm{B} T$ controls the tendency of the same symbols to align and corresponds to the strength of the desire in statistical mechanics to align with the absolute temperature.

-Eq.~\eqref{supp_eq_Delta_E_001_001} is termed long-range interaction due to the power-law decay ($1/\ell^{1+s}$) of interactions between symbols.
-The parameter $s$ determines the strength of the power-law decay, and in this paper, we fix $s=0.9$.
+Equation~\eqref{supp_eq_Delta_E_001_001} is termed a long-range interaction due to the power-law decay ($1/\ell^{1+s}$) of interactions between symbols.
+The decay exponent $s$ determines the strength of the power-law decay, and in this paper, we fix $s=0.9$.
 In summary, the rule in Eq.~\eqref{supp_eq_rule_002_003} is statistically equivalent to the Metropolis-Hastings algorithm for flipping a single symbol in the one-dimensional long-range Potts model, as applied in MC simulations.